aaronherman/cs330-final/README.md

 # Final project

-* Flask-OAuth/openID or Flask-Login - login, if necessary. could just use guest accounts
-* Flask-paypal - payment
+* Flask-paypal
-* Flask-WTF - select size, color, price
+* Flask-WTF - used to gather contact information, and receive information for purchase
- * filter by: illustration, digital, nature, photography, landscape, abstract, painting
+ * Could be used to select size, color, price or filter by: illustration, digital, nature, photography, landscape, abstract, painting
-* Flask-mail - send receipt
+* Flask-mail - send receipt taken from WTForms

 ##### database - SqlAlchemy/postgres -
 * item